adfinis/adsy-trainings/Docker_Workshop/2001_basics/modul_basics_2001_01_slides.md

 cat /etc/debian_version
 ```

-## What a mess!
+## Cleanup your first steps

-Look at the mess you've made
+Look at the mess we've made!

 ```
 docker ps -a